Skip to content using Screen Reader

 Categories: Games.

-In their own words: "...we specialize in research and development efforts on behalf of children and adults who are deaf and hard of hearing.
-We have particular expertise in the development of computer software and other products in American Sign Language (ASL)... "
+In their own words: " IDRT is dedicated to improving the lives of people with disabilities, their families, and service providers through research and development, training, technical assistance, and advocacy.
+Although our work benefits people with all disabilities, we specialize in research and development efforts on behalf of children and adults who are deaf and hard of hearing.
+We have particular expertise in the development of American Sign Language (ASL)-accessible computer software and other assistive technology products."

 Why should I go there?
-For Commercial deaf-accessible (ASL) educational games for children.
+For Commercial deaf-accessible (ASL) educational games for children and adults.

 3